gus33000/OsPoolVhdx2Vhdx/README.md

 ## License

-This tool is currently not licensed for any use of any kind due to use of proprietary components.
+This tool is licensed under the MIT License.